Why Telling Your Story In Your Marketing Can Positively Help Your Sales

 Why telling your story in your marketing can positively help your sales

-I know you've heard many times that "we gotta talk about them not us."
+I know you've heard many times, "We gotta talk about them, not us."
 But is this really true?

 The answer is yes... and no.